gremwell/qsslcaudit/README.md

 Packages for Fedora 26 (not supported yet): `cmake qt5-qtbase-devel gnutls-devel compat-openssl10-devel`.
 Probably, you will need to explicitly remove `openssl-devel`.

+Packages for Kali (rolling@01-2018): `cmake qtbase5-dev libgnutls28-dev libssl1.0-dev`.
+Probably, you will need to explicitly remove `libssl-dev`.

 Once you have `qsslcaudit` source code repository and packages installed, do the following:

 * Create build directory